cube-3/A-curated-list-of-top-CV-repos/README.md

-# A-curated-list-of-top-CV-repos
+# List of Computer Vision repositories and Research
-Collection of top Computer Vision Repositories
+Collection of top Computer Vision repositories & Research Groups
 ## Computer Vision
 ### Methods & Links to Repos based on Stars and popularity
 | 🖊️ Name of the repo | 📄 Details | ⭐Stars